sudo's behavior can be modified by Default_Entry lines, as

 passprompt The default prompt to use when asking for a

-password; can be overridden via the -p
+password; can be overridden via the -p option or

 the SUDO_PROMPT environment variable.
 The